dheijl/swyh-rs/README.md

 You can find x86/64  Windows and Linux (Ubuntu/Debian) binaries in [Releases](https://github.com/dheijl/swyh-rs/releases).

 You can find [Arm binaries here](https://github.com/jamieduk/SWYH-ARM-64Bit-Linux/releases).
-They are privded by Jamie Duk (@Jay), I have not tested them.
+They are provided by Jamie Duk (@Jay), I have not tested them.
 He also provides his [build recipe](https://github.com/jamieduk/SWYH-ARM-64Bit-Linux).

 ## Why this SWYH alternative ?